borisbanushev/stockpredictionai/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We will use GELU for the autoencoders.

-**Note**: The cell below shows the logic behing the math of GELU.
+**Note**: The cell below shows the logic behind the math of GELU.
 It is not the actual implementation as an activation function.
 I had to implement GELU inside MXNet.
 If you follow the code and change ```act_type='relu'``` to ```act_type='gelu'``` it will not work, unless you change the implementation of MXNet.
 Make a pull request on the whole project to access the MXNet implementation of GELU.

 ```python